shabeer-syed/ACEs/index.md

 Everyone recognises the  significant challenges of identifying and monitoring ACEs across individual services and nationally.
 We know NHS trusts, GPs, clinical teams as well as researchers are at the forefront of this challenge.

-We have develeoped indicators for identifying ACEs and at-risk families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 10-years post-birth.
+We have developed indicators for identifying ACEs and at-risk families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 10-years post-birth.
 This repository lists all codes and measures retained from the final validation process and accompanied [systematic reviews](https://adc.bmj.com/content/archdischild/106/1/44.full.pdf).

 ## Definitions